USE OF PERSONAL INFORMATION

 - entities who may or do acquire any rights in us for the purpose of a business sale or reorganisation;

-- credit reference agencies (including TransUnuion and Equifax) and fraud prevention agencies (including Cifas and Synectics Solutions) - see sections below 'Sharing with credit reference agencies and fraud prevention agencies' );
+- credit reference agencies (including TransUnuion and Equifax) and fraud prevention agencies (including Cifas and Synectics Solutions) - see sections below 'Sharing with credit reference agencies','For crime and fraud prevention and anti-money laundering', 'Statistical analysis' and 'Testing' );

 - HMRC, who may then pass information on to a relevant overseas tax authority;